bat/UltraNest.jl/docs/src/index.md

 nothing #hide
 ```

 For computationally expensive likelihood functions, it will often be beneficial to parallelize this using [Julia's multi-threaded and distributed computing capabilities](https://docs.julialang.org/en/v1/manual/parallel-computing/).
+Note that the Python UltraNest package comes with MPI support as well - it should also be possible to use this for distributed parallelization, in combination with Julia's muli-threading for host-level parallelization.

-Now we're ready to sample our posterior:
+Now we're ready to sample our posterior.
+We'll use UltraNest's [`ReactiveNestedSampler`](https://johannesbuchner.github.io/UltraNest/ultranest.html?module-ultranest.integrator#ultranest.integrator.ReactiveNestedSampler):

 ```@example using_ultranest
 using UltraNest